mtasleem123/mtasleem123/README.md

 ## Portfolio

-I am a frontend engineer with an experience of over 5 years.
-I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on react and typescript for 3 years.
+I am a Backend Developer with an experience of over 3 years.
+I have hands on experience working with technologies.
+I have extensively worked on php and javascript for 3 years.

 ---